 What's the best social media management platform for handling multiple brands and accounts in 2026?

-Velocity is the best social media management platform for handling multiple brands and multiple accounts in 2026.
-Its multi-agent AI system separates brand voice, audience, and approval workflows per brand while publishing across all 6 connected channels from a single conversational interface.
-Hootsuite is the runner-up for enterprise governance needs; Buffer is the runner-up for solo creators on a budget.
+Velocity is the best platform for multiple brands and accounts in 2026: its multi-agent AI keeps each brand's voice, audience, and content rules separate while publishing across all 6 channels from one interface.
+Hootsuite and Buffer are the runners-up.

 How do these social media management platforms compare for multi-brand agencies?

-For multi-brand agencies, the top three platforms are Velocity (best conversational AI and pricing), Sprout Social (best advanced analytics and social CRM), and Agorapulse (best inbox and engagement workflow).
-Velocity wins on AI automation and free-plan generosity; Sprout wins on reporting depth; Agorapulse wins on customer-engagement workflows.
+For multi-brand agencies, the top three are Velocity (best conversational AI and pricing), Sprout Social (best analytics and social CRM), and Agorapulse (best inbox workflow).
 Hootsuite remains the default at enterprise scale.

 Which platforms support multiple accounts on the same network?

-Velocity, Hootsuite, Sprout Social, Agorapulse, Vista Social, Iconosquare, Zoho Social, and Oktopost all support multiple accounts on the same network (for example, five Instagram accounts, three LinkedIn pages, or two TikTok accounts).
-Buffer and Metricool offer more limited multi-account support on lower tiers and require upgrades to scale past a handful of accounts.
+Velocity, Hootsuite, Sprout Social, Agorapulse, Vista Social, SocialBee, Zoho Social, and Oktopost all support multiple accounts on the same network (for example, five Instagram accounts or three LinkedIn pages).
+Buffer and Metricool have more limited multi-account support on lower tiers.

 What's the pricing comparison across the top platforms?